Indonesia’s political background

 The approach of NIMD in Indonesia

 Until 2015, the core of NIMD’s programme in Indonesia was democracy education.
-By the end of 2014 they had produced 1738 alumni.
+By the end of 2014, the Democracy Schools had produced 1738 alumni in 8 regions.
 In the 2014 general elections, 179 Democracy School alumni ran for office and 16 were elected.
 77 alumni were involved in the elections as officials.
 The alumni are organized in alumni organizations which engage in lobby & advocacy to address local issues like education, healthcare and pollution.